vygr/ChrysaLisp/docs/VP_STRUCTURE.md

 the superclass `init` and `deinit` methods !

-Although this is a very simple class, one that just holds references to two other objects (for use by the `hset` and `hmap` classes), it covers all the basic requirements of any class.
+Although this is a very simple class, one that just holds references to two other objects, it covers all the basic requirements of any VP level class.